-There is no standard definition of disability has been much debate on the issue of defining disability and definitions vary across Europe.
+There is no standard definition of disability, despite much debate on the issue.
+Current definitions vary across Europe.

 In the social model, a disabled person might have certain impairments, but it is the barriers in the environment (i.e attitudes, discriminatory practices, or stairs without ramps, etc.) and in the world around them, which actually ’disable’ a person.